greedia/greedia/README.md

 ## Configuration

-Greedia will eventually have an rclone-style initialization command, but at the moment configuration is manual.
+Greedia will eventually have an rclone-style initialization command but at the moment, configuration is manual.
 As Greedia is meant to be an `rclone mount` replacement, you should be able to base the Greedia configuration on an rclone configuration under most circumstances.

 For example, if you have an rclone configuration that looks like this: